WorkloadAutomation/ibm-workload-automation-chart/README.md

    For more information about these configurable parameters, see the **[Console parameters](#console-parameters)** table.

 2. Set the value of the `exposeServiceType`parameter to `LoadBalancer`.

+   **Note:** You can also set the value of the `exposeServiceType` parameter to`LoadBalancer_sessionAffinity` for Azure AKS and Google  GKE.
+This parameter ensures each user session always remains active on the same pod, providing a smooth and seamless user experience.

 3. In the `exposeServiceAnnotation` section, uncomment the lines in this section as follows:

 ![Amazon EKS](images/tagawseks.png "Amazon EKS")